MrWeatherallScience/base-scheme-of-learning/README.md

-# base-curriculum
+# Base Scheme Of Learning
-Basic structure for curriculum development
+Basic structure for scheme of learning development